ncomputers/neo/README.md

 notifications.
 Messages are fanned out via Redis channels named `rt:update:{table_code}` and include the `order_id`, current `status` and an `eta_secs` field.
-The ETA is computed from an exponential moving average and decreases with elapsed prep time, zeroing out when an order is `ready` or `served`.
+The ETA is computed from an exponential moving average and decreases with elapsed prep time.
+It never goes below zero and hits exactly `0` when an order is `ready` or `served`.
 The API includes a Redis-backed rate limiter that blocks an IP after three consecutive failed requests.